Three Rivers Park District: Elm Creek Park Reserve

 Elm Creek Park Reserve, at 5315 acre, is the largest park reserve in the system and occupies portions of Maple Grove, Champlin and Dayton.
 It features 19 mi of paved biking/hiking trails, 21 mi of horse trails, and a 13 mi mountain bike trail.
 It also has a championship level disc golf course and a popular chlorinated swimming pond and a creative play area.
 Elm Creek also has a large fully fenced off-leash dog area.

-A regional trail system connects Elm Creek Park Reserve to Fish Lake Regional Park and Coon Rapids Dam Regional Park.
+A regional trail system connects Elm Creek Park Reserve to Fish Lake Regional Park and Mississippi Gateway Regional Park.
 In the winter, portions of the 11 mi cross-country ski trail system are served by snowmaking.
 They also offer a snowtubing hill and a small downhill ski/snowboard area featuring a small terrain park.
 The Eastman Nature Center provides interpretive programs.
 This park also has more bike trails than all other parks in the park district, at 29.1 mi.